OpitzLab/NeMo-TMS/1_NEURON-Model-Generation/README.md

 ![Error image](expected_error.png)

  Ignore this: It is expected.
-After completion, the script will copy all other necessary files to the model folders.
+After completion, the script will generate all necessary files to the 'Model' folder where the 'Generator' directory was located.

 ## Software Requirements